CyberPhoenix90/ferrum-db/readme.md

 ### Non streamed value size limit: 512 MB

-For your convenience you can write large values with a single write but streaming is recommended for multi MB values to keep memory use down
+For your convenience you can read/write large values with a single read/write but streaming is recommended for multi MB values to keep memory use down

 ### Maximum records per collection: 2,146,435,071